doar-e/bak.doar-e.github.io/source/_posts/2016-11-09-clang-and-passes.markdown

 # afl-llvm-tokencap-pass.so.cc

-In case you are already very familiar with LLVM and its pass mechanism, here is [afl-llvm-tokencap-pass.so.cc](https://github.com/0vercl0k/stuffz/blob/master/llvm-funz/afl-llvm-tokencap-pass.so.cc) - it is about 300 lines of C++ and is pretty straightforward to understand.
+In case you are already very familiar with LLVM and its pass mechanism, here is [afl-llvm-tokencap-pass.so.cc](https://github.com/0vercl0k/stuffz/blob/master/llvm-funz/afl-llvm-tokencap-pass.so.cc) and the [afl.patch](https://github.com/0vercl0k/stuffz/blob/master/llvm-funz/afl-2.31b.patch) - it is about 300 lines of C++ and is pretty straightforward to understand.

 Now, for all the others that would like a walk-through the source code let's do it.